IBMIfluoLab/SNRandContrast4FMI/README.txt

 Created by the Fluorescence Imaging Group at the Institute of Biological and Medical Imaging of Helmholtz Munich (contact dimitrios.gkorpas@helmholtz-munich.de).

 MIT License
-Copyright (c) 2024 Dimitris Gorpas
+Copyright (c) 2024 Elena Krukova and Dimitris Gorpas

 Citation
 Please cite [1] if you use this code and/or any of the provided binary files.